-You can restore an older version of your iPhone with working speakers or restore its copy via iTunes.
+You can restore your iPhone copy via iTunes, or transfer contacts from an old iPhone to a new iPhone.
 To restore an older backup, visit Settings> iCloud> Storage & Backup and then choose the iPhone backup you want to restore.

 Any media files or contacts that were never added to this backup will be lost.

 The other restoration way is by using iTunes.
 This should be the very last option in the list of software-related issues management.
 Ensure the iPhone is backed up first before doing this to avoid data loss.

 Restoring iPhone this way involves: installing the latest iTunes on your computer, connecting the iPhone using a cable or any other means, and selecting the connected iPhone on the iTunes interface.

 After that, click on the Summary> Restore iPhone on the interface.
 Once the restoring process is over, disconnect the iPhone and switch it on to check if the speaker is producing sounds.

 Clean the Speakers